What is Orthodontics?

 The procedure is efficient, and the end results are always good and lasting.
 If an orthodontist diagnoses the problem correctly, the results are stable.
 Orthodontics is a way to ensure long-term stability of the teeth.

-What are the alternatives to the treatment?
+What are the risks involved in orthodontic treatment?

 Transalveolar transplantation of maxillary canines is an alternative to orthodontics.
 Fixed orthodontic appliances were used for fixation after which transplanted teeth were firmly affixed in the new position.